Key Takeaways

-Don’t let perimenopause and menopause stop a good night’s sleep.
+Don’t let perimenopause and menopause stop a great night’s sleep.
 Sleep problems may begin during perimenopause, which is the stage before menopause characterized by irregular hormonal and menstrual patterns coupled with temperature regulation issues.

 Hot Flashes